open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 | [`net.sock.peer.name`](span-general.md) | string | Remote socket peer name. | `proxy.example.com` | Recommended: [10] |
 | [`net.sock.peer.port`](span-general.md) | int | Remote socket peer port. | `16456` | Recommended: [11] |

-**[1]:** Instrumentation MUST set it on batch `receive` operations regardless of the actual number of received messages (e.g. 0, 1, or more).
-Instrumentations SHOULD set `messaging.batch.size` on spans representing other operations - when it's not set, it's assumed to be `1`.
+**[1]:** Instrumentations SHOULD NOT set `messaging.batch.size` on spans that operate with a single message.
+When client library supports batch and single-message API for the same operation, instrumentations SHOULD use `messaging.batch.size` for batching APIs and SHOULD NOT use it for single-message APIs.

-**[2]:** If available within the messaging system, and only if the span describes operations that operate with message batches.
+**[2]:** If the span describes operation on a batch of messages.

-**[3]:** Only if messaging.batch.size is not set or if the value applies to all messages in the batch.
+**[3]:** Only if span represents operation on a single message.

 **[4]:** Only if span represents operation on a single message.